-A darkened beard can also be a sign that a bearded dragon is in fear of something in its immediate environment, and this could be something as innocent as a stuffed animal or a hat.
-If this happens, remove the offending item from the lizard’s view to reduce stress and calm them down.
+A darkened beard can also be a sign that a bearded dragon is afraid of something in the immediate environment.
+This could be something as innocent as a stuffed animal or a hat.
+Just remove the offending item from the lizard’s view to reduce stress and calm them down.

 2. The Wave

-- It’s a way of saying that they acknowledge your or another dragon’s presence in their vicinity.
-A simple “I’m here, and you’re there” sort of statement.
+- It’s a way of saying that they acknowledge your or another dragon’s presence — a simple “I’m here, and you’re there” sort of statement.

-- It’s a signal of submission, usually when there is another dragon around.
+- Or it’s a signal of submission, usually when another dragon is around.
 This is their way of communicating that they don’t want trouble.
-Females also do this to submit to a male she’s decided to mate with.
+A female may also do this to submit to a male she’s decided to mate with.

 3. The Head Bob